Test in a live environment

 OpenTelemetry is a game-changer for .NET application performance optimization and health monitoring.
 It gives developers a thorough understanding of the inner workings of their applications by offering a vendor-neutral and standardized method for gathering, analyzing, and exporting telemetry data (metrics, traces, and logs).

 By integrating OpenTelemetry.NET with IronPDF, developers can improve workflows for creating PDFs and obtain insights into the performance of their applications.
-By leveraging the OpenTelemetry.NET implementation to manually instrument the PDF-generating processes, developers may track execution pathways, track performance metrics, and pinpoint regions that require optimization.
+By leveraging the OpenTelemetry.NET implementation to manually instrument the PDF-generating processes, developers may track execution pathways, monitor performance metrics, and pinpoint regions that require optimization.
 Furthermore, centralized monitoring metrics collection and analysis are made possible by exporting telemetry data to observability platforms, giving developers the ability to preserve the health of their applications and provide a flawless user experience.

 The integration of OpenTelemetry.NET implementation and IronPDF can enhance developers' workflows for creating PDFs and guarantee scalability, performance, and dependability in .NET applications.
 The integration of these technologies helps developers fulfill the needs of modern software development and produce outstanding results, whether it's creating invoices, reports, or documentation.